CS2401-Fall2021/lab5-searching/README.md

 ## Approach 1: Linear search (30pts)

-Implement findViaLinearSearch(int numberOfChanges, int indexOfFailure), which returns the number of steps it takes to find the bad change.
+Implement findViaLinearSearch(int startIndex, boolean[] changes), which returns the number of steps it takes to find the bad change.
 (5 pts)
 * What should be returned if our input is [false,false,false]?
 (5 pts)
 * Write a one-line description of your approach (5 pts)
 * What is the big-O notation for how long this algorithm takes to run asssuming the worst case scenario?
 (2.5pts)